robbert-vdh/yabridge/docs/architecture.md

      plugin through the Wine VST host using a single socket because they're very similar and don't need any complicated behaviour.

-   - Calls from the native VST host to the plugin's `processReplacing()` function.
-This function gets forwarded to the Windows VST plugin through the Wine VST.
+   - Calls from the native VST host to the plugin's `processReplacing()` and `processDoubleReplacing()` functions.
+These functions get forwarded to the Windows VST plugin through the Wine VST host.
 In the rare event that the plugin does not support `processReplacing()` and only supports The deprecated commutative `process()` function, then the Wine VST host will emulate the behavior of `processReplacing()` instead.
+Single and double precision audio go over the same socket since the host will only call one or the other, and we just use a variant to determine which one should be called on the Wine host side.

    - And finally there's a separate socket for control messages.
 At the moment this is only used to transfer the Windows VST plugin's `AEffect` object to